Welcome to the PuzzleNation Blog 2018 Holiday Puzzly Gift Guide!

 We’re excited to be bringing you our biggest gift guide ever!
-There are so many tremendously fun and puzzly products to share with you this year.
+There are so many tremendously fun and puzzly products to share with you.
 We just might be your one-stop shop for all things puzzly!

 This guide is broken down into categories for ease of searching.
-We have puzzle books, downloadable puzzles and puzzles by mail, jigsaw puzzles, puzzle games, board games, card games, dice games, and party games.
+We have puzzle books, downloadable puzzles and puzzles by mail, jigsaw puzzles, puzzle games, board games, card games, dice games, party games, and miscellaneous puzzle swag.
 We’re sure you’ll find the perfect gift for any puzzler on your list!

-This year’s Holiday Puzzly Gift Guide is sponsored by the new Daily POP Crosswords app!
+This year’s Holiday Puzzly Gift Guide is sponsored by Daily POP Crosswords!

 Daily POP Crosswords offers a different themed puzzle every single day, spanning everything from TV and film to sports and music!

 Available for both Android and iOS users, you get terrific content from some of the world’s top constructors!
 And the download is free!

 Pencil-and-paper puzzles are alive and well, and we’re happy to share some of our favorites with you.